Quit using your CRM to manage applications

 Attempt 100% click through rate to ensure as many new leads as possible.

-Provide little to no additional information (Click to move forward)
+Provide minimal additional information (Click to move forward)

 New lead created